include-davis/Include-CMS/README.md

-# Some Notes Before You Begin
-Make sure you follow all of the steps in "Setting Up Your Development Environment" before attempting to even look at the code.

-Also, read through the docs linked under the "Contributing to the Codebase" section so you can get a feel for the tools and syntax we will be going through.

 # Setting Up Your Development Environment

 Before you begin, create a folder for this team wherever you want to store any GitHub repos that you will be cloning on your device in this cohort.
 You can name it include, platform_team, or literally anything you want to.
 If you choose to name it "include", **do not use a '#' in your folder name**, it'll cause a bunch of problems later.